 It was such an odd yard sight that I thought about surreptitiously snapping a photo while walking the dog.
 A huge contract professional business yard sign just leaning against a tree in my parent’s leafy suburban neighbourhood, wasn't even stuck in the ground!
 On the one hand, the contractor’s site sign totally got my attention, but on the other hand, it looked incredibly out of place.
 It was as though they had simply dug up their regular office sign and plunked it into our neighbour’s yard.

 So in the name of other contractors, landscapers, and builders not weird-ing out the neighbours, today’s post is dedicated to the do’s and don’t of site signs.

 DO opt for a lawn sign material like coroplast – it’s lightweight, easy to pop in the ground with stakes, and noticeable without taking up the entire lawn.
 Plus you can order enough for site signs at every one of your job locations in town!

 DO coordinate your site signs with your vehicle graphics.
 One thing that the contractor next door did 100% right was matching his vehicle graphics to his site sign.
-The consistent colors and logo looked professional and made for a memorable combination.
+The consistent colours and logo looked professional and made for a memorable combination.

 DON’T overrun your client’s yard with site signage.
-It’s okay to want recognition for your work, but stick with one or two signs at each job site.
+It’s okay to want recognition for your work but stick with one or two signs at each job site.
 Any more, and you’ll block out the landscaping or addition that you worked so hard on.

 DON’T overcrowd your site sign design.
 Think of your site sign as a signature on a work of art.
-Your business name and a contact number or web address is all you really need.
+Your business name and a contact number or web address are all you really need.
 Don’t try and fit too many slogans or special offers in the limited space.

 DON’T simply pull up your wooden post sign and lean it against a tree!
-Seriously, I wish I had taken a picture, because it looked so weird!
+Seriously, I wish I had taken a picture because it looked so weird!